Esteros de Camaguán

 Climate And Weather

 The reserve experiences a pronounced tropical savanna climate with a distinct wet season from May through November and a dry season from December through April.
 Annual rainfall averages 1,100–1,400 mm, with the majority falling in intense thunderstorms between June and October.
 Temperatures remain consistently hot, ranging from 24°C to 36°C year-round.
 During the dry season, water levels drop dramatically, concentrating aquatic fauna in permanent lagoons.
-Harmattan-like winds (vientos alisios) sweep across the llanos in the dry season, creating dusty conditions.
-The flooding cycle, driven by seasonal rainfall and Andean snowmelt carried via tributaries, is the primary ecological driver of the reserve.
+Strong dry-season trade winds (vientos alisios) sweep across the llanos, creating dusty conditions across the exposed floodplain.
+The flooding cycle, driven by seasonal rainfall and river inputs, is the primary ecological driver of the reserve.

 Human History